On the irreducibility of $p$-adic Banach principal series of $p$-adic reductive groups: Introduction

 \subsection{Acknowledgements}

 We are very grateful to Jean-Loup Waldspurger for sending us a proof of Proposition~\ref{prop:Waldspurger} and for allowing us to reproduce it here, and to Alberto M\'inguez for his help with Proposition~\ref{prop:qsplit-irred-gen-socle} as well as for useful discussions.
 We thank Tasho Kaletha for help with the proof of Proposition~\ref{prop:special-point-base-change}.
 We are thankful to Sascha Orlik and Matthias Strauch for helpful conversations about their work and for allowing us to include our appendix.
 The debt this paper owes to the work of Orlik--Strauch should be evident to the reader.
-We thank Hiraku Atobe, Laurent Clozel, Wee Teck Gan, and Sug Woo Shin for helpful comments.
+We thank Hiraku Atobe, Laurent Clozel, Wee Teck Gan, Sug Woo Shin, and the referee for helpful comments, and Dubravka Ban for noting that we need to work over an algebraic closure in section~\ref{sec:generic}.
 Part of this work was done during a pleasant stay of the first-named author at University of Toronto.